-Dr. Melissa McHale is an urban ecologist whose internationally recognized work mobilizes cutting-edge urban theory and practical science for decision-making in cities.
-She received a BS in Conservation Ecology from Rutgers University, a PhD in Ecology from Colorado State University, and served as a postdoctoral research fellow with the Central-Arizona Phoenix Long-Term Ecological Research (CAP-LTER) site at Arizona State University.
-Before moving to the University of British Columbia she was as an Associate Professor at North Carolina State University and then Colorado State University.
-Melissa also served as Honorary Research Fellow at the Wits City Institute, at the University of the Witwatersrand in South Africa.
+Melissa is an urban ecologist whose internationally recognized work mobilizes cutting-edge urban theory and practical science for decision-making in cities.
+Before moving to the University of British Columbia she was an Associate Professor in the Department of Ecosystem Science and Sustainability, at Colorado State University, and an Honorary Research Fellow at the Wits City Institute, at the University of the Witwatersrand in South Africa.
+She received a BS in Conservation Ecology from Rutgers University, a PhD in Ecology from Colorado State University, and served as a postdoctoral research fellow with the Central-Arizona Phoenix Long-Term Ecological Research site at Arizona State University.

-Melissa’s transdisciplinary research program in South Africa is focused on sustainable urbanization processes, and on resilient social-ecological systems, forging links between leading savanna scientists, conservation organizations, and local communities in the Global South.
-It provides students with unique opportunities to work with and learn from historically marginalized communities, experiencing the complexity of rural livelihoods and environmental injustice on the border of major protected areas.
+Her transdisciplinary research program in South Africa is focused on sustainable urbanization processes, on resilient social-ecological systems, and on forging links between leading savanna scientists, conservation organizations, and local communities in the Global South.
 This innovative work has been a foundation for two NASA funded research teams studying conservation and people specifically in South Africa, and the development of urbanization hot spots and ecosystem service provisioning in South Africa, Ethiopia, and Nigeria.